-On January 11, 1964, at a crowded press conference in Washington, D.C., United States Surgeon General Luther Terry released Smoking and Health, a report of an advisory committee that had been charged to review all of the published scientific research on the health effects of smoking.
+On January 11, 1964, at a crowded press conference in Washington, D.C., United States Surgeon General Luther Terry released Smoking and Health, a report of the medical advisory committee that had been appointed in mid-1962 and charged with reviewing all of the published scientific research on the health effects of smoking.
 The report’s unequivocal conclusion that cigarette smoking caused lung cancer and other diseases was supposed to end the debate about the dangers of tobacco that had raged for decades, if not centuries.

-This exhibition retraces the battles over smoking in the 40 years since the Surgeon General’s report, as seen through the eyes of the nation’s newspaper editorial cartoonists.
-These trenchant works of art satirize cigarette company executives and lobbyists for seeming to believe that the only addictive thing about tobacco is money.
-The tobacco industry’s opposition to restrictions on smoking in public places, as well as its circumvention of curbs on cigarette advertising, has provided fodder for editorial cartoonists.
-But the artists have also poked fun at anti-smoking fervor and the hypocrisy of state attorneys-general for seeking cash damages from the tobacco industry, with which the states had long been in cahoots.
+This exhibition retraces the battles over smoking in the nearly 60 years since the Surgeon General’s report, as seen through the eyes of the nation’s newspaper editorial cartoonists.
+These trenchant works of art satirize cigarette company executives and lobbyists for believing that the only addictive thing about tobacco is money.
+The tobacco industry’s opposition to restrictions on smoking in public places, its circumvention of curbs on cigarette advertising, and its never-ending claim that “more research is needed” before acknowledging that smoking could ever cause a cough has provided fodder for editorial cartoonists.
+But the artists have also poked fun at anti-smoking fanaticism and the hypocrisy of state attorneys-general for seeking cash damages from the tobacco industry while being careful not to harm the goose that lays these golden eggs.

 Alan Blum, MD

 The University of Alabama Center for the Study of Tobacco and Society